 - Mama Lisa's World

-- Find children's songs and rhymes from countries around the world.
+- Children's songs and rhymes from countries around the world.

 - Sing Along Midis and Lyrics

-- From the National Institute of Environmental Health Sciences, this site offers song lyrics, which can be played online.
+- From the National Institute of Environmental Health Sciences, song lyrics, which can be played online.

 - Activity Idea Place